FunkinCompiler/FunkinCompiler/README.md

 #### Working on the project

 - Open the newly created project in VSCode or a fork based on it.
-- Head over to the extensions tab and istall all the recomended extensions.
+- Head over to the extensions tab and install all of the recomended extensions.

 - click the "HTML5" text on the bottom bar (if present) and change it to your sys platform (either linux or windows)